Imperial Knights Codex Review (Part 2) - The Rules

 Both Imperial Knights have an Ion Shield, which is a 4+ invulnerable save versus shooting.
 It only covers one facing at a time (front, left side, right side, or rear) and it is positioned in your opponent's Shooting Phase.

 So let's look at the two Knight variants:

 Knight Paladin - armed with 2 Heavy Stubbers (36" Str 4 AP6 Heavy 3) a Reaper Chainsword (Melee, Strength: Destroyer!) and a Rapid-fire Battle Cannon (72" Str 8 AP3, Ordinance 2, Large Blast).

 Knight Errant - armed with1 Heavy Stubber, a Reaper Chainsword, and a Thermal Cannon (36" Str 9 AP1, Heavy 1 Large Blast, Melta).

 Imperial Knight Poll

 What do you think about the Imperial Knights

 That wraps up this codex review!
 I hope you've enjoyed reading about the Imperial Knight Codex.
 I've really enjoyed the detailed information about their history and the personality of Noble pilots.
 I was actually glad to finally get official rules on how to field these awesome models.
 I don't currently have an Imperial Army but I now own two Imperial Knights...
 What to do with them?

 I also love how this book leaves open the door for Chaos Knights and new knight variants.
 If these models prove to be as popular as the internet interest has shown, then I think we will see much more to come in the future.

-Before you go, why not take the poll to the right and leave a comment down below.
+Before you go, why not take the poll above and leave a comment down below.
 We always have great feedback from readers, so share your thoughts!
-I also have many more 40k articles to read through, so check them out if you are interested.
+I also have many more articles to read through, so check them out if you are interested.
 As always, thanks for reading.
 Murphy out!